SmithChart/community-packages/ffbs-wireguard-respondd/README.md

   persistent keepalive: every 15 seconds
 ```

-The response may looks like this:
+The response may look like this:

 ```shell
 root@hostname:~# gluon-neighbour-info -r wireguard